US announces visa restrictions on individuals undermining democracy in Nigeria – The Sun Nigeria

 From Aidoghie Paulinus, Abuja

-This was even as the United States said it will further impose visa restrictions on individuals who undermine democratic process in the country as far as the 2023 general election is concerned.
+This was as it said it will further impose visa restrictions on individuals who undermine democratic process in the country as far as the 2023 general election is concerned.

 United States Secretary of State, Antony Blinken, in a statement issued in Washington DC, said the United States is committed to supporting and advancing democracy in Nigeria and around the world.